MicrosoftLearning/MB-7005-Create-manage-journeys-D365-Customer-Insights/Instructions/Labs/03-Create-segments.md

 7. Select **Save** and then select **Ready for use.**

 8. Wait for your segment to build.

-9. Select the **Members and insights** tab to view your segment members.

 ### Task 5: Create a Seattle customers segment
 1. Navigate to Segments under the Audience group.